Maria Regina High School: Academics

 The school offers a rigorous college preparatory program.
-Graduation requires successful completion of the four-year course of study.
+Graduation requires successful completion of a four-year course of study.
 A total of at least 26 credits is required.
 The Maria Regina program includes four years of mathematics, English, social studies, and theology; three years of science and a foreign language; and one year of art and music, although many students opt to take four years of science and a foreign language, and more than one year of art.
 Physical education and health are requirements for graduation.
 Honors classes are available in all disciplines, except theology, and AP classes are offered in classes including biology, chemistry, English literature, American history, and European history.
-There is a wide variety of electives to choose from for juniors and seniors, such as introduction to law, 3D printing, and criminal justice.
+There is a wide variety of electives to choose from for juniors and seniors, such as introduction to Law, 3D Printing, and Criminal Justice.

 The school sponsors the College Link Program, in which college courses offered at Iona College and St. Thomas Aquinas College can be taken by Maria Regina students.
 Students enrolled in this program have the opportunity to earn college credits that can be transferred to their colleges of choice.

-The school has two wireless computer labs with a total of fifty computer workstations and a high-speed laser-jet printer.
-There are 15 computer workstations in the library and another laser-jet printer.
-There are 18 SMARTboards in classrooms through the building.

-Clubs and organizations

 Athletics

 Maria Regina High School is an active member in the Catholic High School Athletic Association.
 Other member high schools include Cardinal Spellman, Mt.
 St. Ursula, Preston, and Sacred Heart.

 All Maria Regina teams compete in non-conference tournaments, games, and matches so that the schedules are highly competitive.

 Athletes are required to successfully complete and maintain the same courseload as other students.
 Over one-fourth of the student body participates in interscholastic after-school athletics programs.